FAQs

 GVC doesn't currently have a central office but our P.O.
 Box is in Towson.
 Historically, our reforestation projects focused on Loch Raven Reservoir and northern Baltimore County.
 We are now planting trees throughout the Gunpowder watershed.
 Similarly, our stream clean-ups occur throughout the watershed.

-Our grant funding for conservation gardens are strictly limited to certain sub-watersheds within the Gunpowder.
+Our grant funding for conservation gardens are strictly limited to our Clear Creeks Project area.
+This now includes the entire Gunpowder watershed!
 Visit our Clear Creeks Project page to see whether your property qualifies.

 A watershed is a land area that channels rainfall to creeks, streams, and rivers, and eventually to drainage points such as reservoirs, bays, and the ocean.
 Everyone lives in a watershed.
 Our home watershed, the Gunpowder, is our direct connection to the Chesapeake Bay.